 Before the outbreak of World War I Gaby followed one of his brothers to Western Australia where he worked as a labourer at Katanning.

-On 6 January 1916, after having been twice rejected for active service, he enlisted in the Australian Imperial Force as a private, and after training at Blackboy Hill camp was posted to the 10th reinforcements of the 28th Battalion.
+On 6 January 1916, one month short of his 24th birthday, and after having been rejected four times for active service, he enlisted in the Australian Imperial Force as a private, and after training at Blackboy Hill Camp was posted to the 10th reinforcements of the 28th Battalion.